Critical, stability and higher-order analysis for Hardy type inequalities on Cartan-Hadamard manifolds: Statement of main results

 and applying \eqref{gauss} we have

 where $f_R(x):=f\big(R\frac{x}{\rho(x)}\big)$ and the constant $\frac{(\gamma-1)}{p}$ is sharp. \end{theorem}

-The inequality \eqref{anoth-crit} was studied in \cite[Theorem 2.2.7]{rs-book} when the underlying space was homogeneous group $\mathbb{G}$.
-If we observe the steps of the proof of Theorem \ref{anoth-crit-th}, (refer Section \ref{pfs-1}) and apply the H\"older inequality, we deduce improvement of \eqref{anoth-crit} with remainder term and involving the density function of the related manifold.
+The inequality \eqref{anoth-crit} was studied in \cite[Theorem~2.2.7]{rs-book} when the underlying space was a homogeneous group $\mathbb{G}$.
+It is worth mentioning that a higher-order version of \eqref{anoth-crit} on the homogeneous group $\mathbb{G}$ was studied in \cite[Theorem~5.2]{vhn-2}.
+We refer the reader to the same article for a comprehensive review of many Hardy--Rellich type inequalities.
+If we observe the steps of the proof of Theorem~\ref{anoth-crit-th} (refer to Section~\ref{pfs-1}) and apply the H\"older inequality, we deduce an improvement of \eqref{anoth-crit} with a remainder term and involving the density function of the related manifold.
 This reads as follows: \begin{corollary} Let $1<\gamma<\infty$ and $\max\{1,\gamma-1\}<p<\infty$.
-Then for all complex-valued functions $f\in C_0^\infty(\m\setminus\{o\})$ and all $R>0$ we have the inequality
+Then for all complex-valued functions $f\in C_0^\infty(\m)$ and all $R>0$ we have the inequality

 and applying \eqref{gauss} we have

 where $f_R(x):=f\big(R\frac{x}{\rho(x)}\big)$ and the constant $\frac{(\gamma-1)}{p}$ is sharp. \end{corollary}